ClementineOldfield/barrio-rails-app/README.md

 That way, the interested buyer will **easily meet the seller** in the address the latter has set up for that purpose.

 Furthermore, each user will have their own profile page where they can share some information about themselves and the products they offer to the public.
-In addition, there will be an in-app messaging system, so that **buyer and seller can agree on the time and the manner** of completing the exchange.
+In addition, there will be an in-app messaging system,so that **buyer and seller can agree on the time and the manner** of completing the exchange.

 Everything will be carried out under the helpful knowledge that **payments will be done safely** with a third party service thanks to Stripe.